 | [5] | Sreedhar et al. | IEEE ICSCDS 2025 | 2025 | 10.1109/ICSCDS65426.2025.11167678 |

-All DOIs listed above are sourced from the respective papers' own metadata and are treated as face-value (unverified detail for external DOI resolution confirmation).
+All DOIs listed above are sourced from the respective papers' own metadata and are presented as reported by those sources, without independent DOI-resolution revalidation in this article.

 References